-Pro Bono - Definition
+Pro Bono - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Pro Bono is coined from the Latin phrase pro bono publico.
 Pro bono means working for the public, and its popularly utilized in the legal profession.
 Generally, it refers to professional services offered voluntarily at no cost to the recipient.
 The individual providing the pro bono service might usually do so to a party that cant afford the service.
 By so doing, the provider is seen as one who is imparting a benefit for the greater good, as against the conventional profit motive.

 Back to: BUSINESS ETHICS